5 Tips to Ignite Powerful Conversations Around Mental Health and BIPOC

 First thing’s first – what do we know about the BIPOC community and the specific race-related mental health issues they encounter?
 We know that systemic racism and discrimination can take a toll on mental health.
 BIPOC identifying employees may experience racial trauma, which is a result of racism, bias or even exposure to racism presented in the media.
 Just like any trauma, symptoms might appear in the form of difficulties concentrating, inability to feel safe and secure or struggles with interpersonal relationships in the workplace.
 Everyone’s story is different though and every BIPOC member may have various experiences so we could start by asking about these stories.
 Cultural stress is another challenge the BIPOC community faces which may manifest through anxiety and depression or be expressed with anger or frustration.
 The element of stigma and the fear of being judged, as well as access to support are other factors to consider when understanding the specific challenges the BIPOC community faces.

-Understand how culture impacts understanding of mental health.
+Know how culture impacts the way we handle mental health.

 Various cultures have a different approach to understanding and talking about mental health.
 In some cultures, it’s more encouraged to be open and showing your vulnerability is better accepted.
 In others, we might hear that being vulnerable in public is shameful.
 Because of the stigma associated with speaking up about mental health, minorities may often find themselves struggling alone.
 Traditional beliefs and value systems will influence the way we approach mental health topics and being aware of these differences will help guide the necessary conversations in the workplace.